tillitis/dev-tillitis/hugo/content/devapp/_index.md

 	}
 ```

-After this the client program and the device program talk their own
+After this, the client program and the device program talk their own
 protocol.
-You are encouraged to use the framing protocol we use for
+You are encouraged to use the same framing protocol used
-the firmware and still reply negatively for a frame meant for the
+for the firmware while still replying negatively to a frame meant for
-firmware.
+the firmware.

-See the [Go
+See the `tkeyclient` [Go
 doc](https://pkg.go.dev/github.com/tillitis/tkeyclient)
-for `tkeyclient` for details on how to call the functions.
+for details on how to call the functions.